jackdbd/learning-riscv/os-no-libc/exit-code/README.md

 qemu-riscv64 exit-code.elf
 ```

-Check that the status code was `7`:
+Check that the exit status code was `7`:

 ```sh
 echo $?